WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ## Summer intake 2023/2024 now available

-Please look at How to Appy for now details.
+Please look at How to Apply for now details.

+Suggested start and end dates are from the 13th November 2023 to 1st March 2024.

 ## How to Apply